handresen/mariagdkdoc/pages/coregdk/maps/core_maps_preprocess_vector.md

 tags: [map]
 sidebar: core_sidebar
 permalink: core_maps_preprocess_vector.html
-summary: Preprocessing vector data for use in Maria GDK
+summary: Preprocessing vector data for use in Maria GDK.
 ---

-The Vector Map Service is contained in the Maria GDK and dedicated to produce maps from vector data.
+The Vector Map Service is contained in the Maria GDK and dedicated to producing maps from vector data.
 The Vector Map Service reads a proprietary Teleplan Globe map format (.m6mdata, .m6mindex), as well as vector tiles (.vtiles.sqlite).
 Both of these formats are created from sets of m6m files.
 An m6m file is equivalent to a single layer in a spatial dataset.

 The m6m files may be produced using [Geospatial Data Abstraction Library / OGR](http://www.gdal.org/) or [FME Desktop](http://www.safe.com/fme/fme-desktop/).
 Both require a writer / driver developed and distributed by Teleplan Globe to be able to produce m6m files.